Wiley-Consolidated-School/BusBuddyFinal-Github/BusBuddy.instructions.md

 - **No invented code**: Every Syncfusion implementation must be found in official docs
 - **Verify before implementing**: Search documentation first, implement only documented patterns
 - **API Reference**: Use Syncfusion's complete API reference for all controls and methods
-- **DO NOT modify existing Syncfusion licensing**: The licensing is already properly configured in Program.cs and should not be changed
-- **NO additional license helpers or managers**: Do not create or use any custom licensing helpers, managers, or wrappers as they are unnecessary

 **Documentation-First Development Process:**
 1. **Search Syncfusion docs** for the specific control/feature needed